-Hearing odd noises when your air conditioner is working?
-There's probably something wrong with your unit.
-If you don’t fix it, it could lead to extensive—and expensive—problems later.
-We're going to help you understand what’s going on with your air conditioner and what you can do to fix it.
+Hearing strange noises when your air conditioner is working?
+There's probably something wrong with your system.
+If you don’t fix it, it could lead to extensive—and expensive—issues later.
+We're going to help you understand what’s happening with your air conditioner and what you can do to fix it.

 8 Common Air Conditioning Noises

-- Gurgling - Gurgling generally indicates an issue with your refrigerant line.
+- Gurgling - Gurgling usually indicates a problem with your refrigerant line.
 If you can't identify where the noise is coming from, that's alright.
 A technician can help find out where this noise is occurring.
-You can learn more information on our gurgling noises guide.
+You can find more information on our gurgling noises guide.

 - Hissing - Hissing can be created by a damanged refrigerant line, an internal valve leak or the compressor.
-Check out our hissing noise guide for more on that.
+Check out our hissing noise guide for more information.

 - Buzzing - Buzzing is probably an electrical issue.
 See our buzzing noise guide for additional information.

 - Clicking - Clicking can mean you have a loose part or that the fan is misaligned.
 You can find more information in our clicking noise guide.